Skip to Content

 They are essentially nothing more than seared potatoes poached in butter and stock.

-The name fondant indicates their french origin and it is a word that means melting, which tells you all that you need to know about the texture.
+The name fondant indicates its French origin, and it is a word that means melting, which tells you all that you need to know about the texture.

 Overhead fondant potatoes poached in butter and stock with a sprig of thyme.